 Samsung Galaxy Note 9

-The Note 9 looks massive.
-And the huge battery inside the phone is one of the reasons for its added heft.
-The phone flaunts a 4000mAh battery, which supplies a plenty of power to drive the processes inside the phone.
-The phone comes with a Quad-HD+ resolution due to which the display tends to devour the battery juice real quick.
+Note 9 looks massive.
+And the huge battery inside the phone is one of the reasons for that.
+The phone flaunts a 4000 mAh battery, which supplies plenty of power to drive the processes inside the phone.
+The phone comes with a Quad-HD+ resolution due to which, the display tends to devour the battery juice real quick.
 But there is nothing to worry about since the resolution can be toggled to Full-HD to reduce such quick drain.
 With the resolution set to Full-HD, it provides decent backup.
-To replenish the battery real quick, the phone also has an adaptive fast charging support.
+As for fast charging, it has Samsung’s default 15-Watt Adaptive fast charging support.
 And like most of the premium flagship handsets, the Note 9 also comes with the Wireless charging feature.